harmeetjaipur/portfolio-2024/README.md

 ## Deployment

-This portfolio is deployed using [Netlify](https://netlify.com).
-For more details on deploying your own projects, see [deployment](https://facebook.github.io/create-react-app/docs/deployment).
+This portfolio is deployed using Github Pages and Google Domains.

 ## Customizing and Contributions